bzymet/enterprise-monitoring-dashboard/terraform/aws-lab/README.md

 ### Plan role

 The plan role is intended for lower-risk read and planning activity.
-Depending on the stack, it can read:
+It can read:

-- Terraform remote state
+- The relevant Terraform state
-- AWS Budget configuration
+- AWS Budget resources for FinOps planning
-- WorkSpaces directory, bundle, tag, and WorkSpace metadata
+- WorkSpaces directory, bundle, tag, and WorkSpace metadata for WorkSpaces planning
 - AWS account identity

 ### Apply role